freshuno/MovieManager/README.md

 ## ✅ Step-by-Step Installation

-### 1. Install .NET Runtime
+### 1. Install .NET Runtime (if you don't have it)

 To run the application, install the .NET Desktop Runtime 9.0.4:

 👉 [Download the installer](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-9.0.4-windows-x64-installer?cid=getdotnetcore)

-> ⚠️ Note: If you encounter an error during the MySQL installation, try installing this Runtime first.

 ---

-### 2. Install MySQL Server
+### 2. Install MySQL Server (if you don't have it)

 1. Download the MySQL Server installer:
    👉 [MySQL Download](https://dev.mysql.com/downloads/mysql/)

+   > ⚠️ Note: If you encounter an error during the MySQL installation, try installing [this](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) first.

 2. You can leave the default settings during installation.
 3. **Remember the password** you set for the `root` user — it will be required when launching the application.

 ---